StephenGenusa/CodeSearch/README.md

     *   `Top`: Search only files in immediate subdirectories.
     *   `User`: Recursive search excluding noise directories (e.g., `.venv`, `.git`, `node_modules`).
     *   `All`: Recursive search with no exclusions.
-*   **Performance Optimized:** Uses a tiered binary pre-filter strategy to skip files that do not contain the search term, avoiding expensive text decoding.
+*   **Performance Optimized:** Uses a tiered binary pre-filter strategy to skip files that do not contain the search term, avoiding expensive text decoding and line number determination.
 *   **Rich Output:** Syntax-highlighted matches and context lines in both TUI and CLI modes.
 *   **Editor Integration:** Double-click hits or press `Ctrl+O` to jump directly to the line in Notepad++.
 *   **Programmatic API:** Returns structured metadata objects (`SearchResult`, `FileResult`, `LineMatch`) for use in other Python applications.